 Getting help for sensory sensitivities

 Occupational therapists can help children with autism spectrum disorder (ASD) deal with their environments, including coping with sensory sensitivities, staying on task and developing motor coordination and balance.
 They can also help you come up with appropriate strategies if your child self-stimulates or ‘stims’.

 If you think some sensory issues are happening because your child isn’t seeing properly, you could get your child’s vision checked by an optometrist.
 This will help rule out any visual problems.

-If your child ignores sounds and people speaking, you could get his hearing checked by an audiologist.
+If your child ignores sounds and people speaking, you could get your child’s hearing checked by an audiologist.
 This will help you rule out any hearing problems.

-If your child’s behaviour hurts herself or other people, it’s best to get professional advice.
+If your child’s behaviour hurts themselves or other people, it’s best to get professional advice.
 A Board Certified Behaviour Analyst® or another experienced professional can help you understand and manage your child’s behaviour.
 A good first step is talking with your paediatrician or psychologist.